 A minimum grade point average of 3.00 (based on a 4.00 scale) on the last 20 graded university-level semester courses.
-Applicants are considered on a case-by-case basis.

 Applicants are considered on a case-by-case basis.
 Preference is given to students whose proposed research is related to the supervisor's funded research program.